keithmifsud/jekyll-target-blank/README.md

 - [ ] Update THIS

-- [ ] remove old version from rubygems.
+- [ ] remove old version from rubygems add ignore from local.

 - [ ] Submit to Jekyll's plugin list.